visiblehandinc/policies/source/sections/auditing_policy.md

 # Auditing Policy

-C3LX shall audit access and activity of electronic protected health information (ePHI) applications and systems in order to ensure compliance.
+VisibleHand shall audit access and activity of electronic protected health information (ePHI) applications and systems in order to ensure compliance.
 The Security Rule requires healthcare organizations to implement reasonable hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use ePHI.
 Audit activities may be limited by application, system, and/or network auditing capabilities and resources.
-C3LX shall make reasonable and good-faith efforts to safeguard information privacy and security through a well-thought-out approach to auditing that is consistent with available resources.
+VisibleHand shall make reasonable and good-faith efforts to safeguard information privacy and security through a well-thought-out approach to auditing that is consistent with available resources.

-It is the policy of C3LX to safeguard the confidentiality, integrity, and availability of applications, systems, and networks.
-To ensure that appropriate safeguards are in place and effective, C3LX shall audit access and activity to detect, report, and guard against:
+It is the policy of VisibleHand to safeguard the confidentiality, integrity, and availability of applications, systems, and networks.
+To ensure that appropriate safeguards are in place and effective, VisibleHand shall audit access and activity to detect, report, and guard against:

 * Network vulnerabilities and intrusions;
 * Breaches in confidentiality and security of patient protected health information;